 Her talents bridge the arts of music, theater and cabaret.
 Her eclectic style allows her artistry full expression.

-Cynthia currently resides in Houston, TX and is married to lyricist, poet and playwright, Ragan Courtney
+Cynthia currently resides in Santa Fe, New Mexico and is married to lyricist, poet and playwright, Ragan Courtney